GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ### Memory limiter

-The Cloud IoT Device Embedded C Client includes an optional memory limiter that sets thresholds on the heap memory allocated during client operations.
-Memory is allocated and freed for various operations, including MQTT serialization/deserialization and TLS system tasks.
-The memory limiter sets strict contracts that ensure the client does not exceed a certain runtime heap footprint.
+The Device SDK includes an optional memory limiter that sets thresholds on the heap memory allocated during Device SDK operations, including MQTT serialization/deserialization and TLS system tasks.
+The memory limiter sets strict contracts that ensure the Device SDK does not exceed a certain runtime heap footprint.

-* If certain operations cause the client to allocate memory beyond the defined bounds, IOTC_OUT_OF_MEMORY errors are returned.
+* If certain operations cause the Device SDK to allocate memory beyond the defined bounds, IOTC_OUT_OF_MEMORY errors are returned.
-* If memory is exhausted while processing an enqueued task (send, receive, etc.), the client shuts down the connection, cleans up its allocated resources, and calls the connect callback method with an error.
+* If memory is exhausted while processing an enqueued task (send, receive, etc.), the Device SDK shuts down the connection, cleans up its allocated resources, and calls the connect callback method with an error.

 The memory limiter doesn't preallocate its heap, so heap monitoring software will not register an initial jump in usage.
 Additionally, if memory is consumed on the device by another subsystem, heap exhaustion could still occur at the system level, thereby hanging your device.

 #### Memory limiter functions

 Use the following functions to work with the memory limiter.
-If the memory limiter is not compiled into the current client, these functions return `XI_NOT_SUPPORTED`.
+If the memory limiter is not compiled into the current Device SDK, these functions return `IOTC_NOT_SUPPORTED`.

 **`iotc_state_t iotc_set_maximum_heap_usage( const size_t max_bytes)`**

 * Sets the maximum number of bytes to be allocated on the heap during runtime operations.
 If a hardware-based TLS BSP implementation offloads TLS from the runtime environment, the maximum number of bytes won't include the TLS handshake.

-* Returns an error if the specified limit is less than the amount of memory currently allocated or if the specified limit is smaller than the Embedded C Client's system allocation pool (see below for details).
+* Returns an error if the specified limit is less than the amount of memory currently allocated or if the specified limit is smaller than the Device SDK system allocation pool (see below for details).

 **`iotc_state_t iotc_get_heap_usage( size_t* const heap_usage )`**

-* Queries the amount of memory currently allocated for Embedded C Client operations, including buffers for ongoing MQTT transmissions, TLS encodings, and scheduled event handlers.
+* Queries the amount of memory currently allocated for Device SDK operations, including buffers for ongoing MQTT transmissions, TLS encodings, and scheduled event handlers.

-### Cloud IoT Device Embedded C Client system allocation reservations
+### Device SDK system allocation reservations

 The client reserves some space in memory so that it can continue operations during a memory exhaustion event.
 This reservation allows the client to continue processing ongoing coroutines, clean up scheduled tasks, unroll ongoing transmissions and buffers, and shut down sockets.